 How is Parkinson’s disease diagnosed?

-Because doctors do not yet know the cause of the disease, it can be difficult to diagnose.
+Because the cause of Parkinson’s disease is still not known, it can be difficult to diagnose.
 A diagnosis will likely involve physical and neurological examinations, conducted over time to assess changes in reflexes, coordination, muscle strength, and mental function.
-Your doctor might also see how you respond to medicine.
+Your doctor might also check how you respond to medicine.

-You may need to have brain imaging tests, such as MRI or CT scans, or blood tests to rule out other conditions that might be causing your symptoms.
+Brain imaging tests, such as MRI or CT scans, can be used for diagnosis, as well as blood tests to rule out other conditions that might be causing your symptoms.

 What are the treatments for Parkinson’s?